Free RFQ Template | Request for Quotation Excel

 Quick breakdown, because these get confused constantly:

-An RFI (Request for Information) is for the early stages — you're exploring the market, learning what's out there.
+An RFI (Request for Information) is for the early stages, when you're still exploring the market to learn what's out there.
 No pricing involved.
 Think of it as research.

 An RFQ is for when you know the exact specs.
 You just need pricing and delivery terms.
 This is by far the most common document for materials, supplies, and commodities.